Skip to main content

 For warm undertones, a shimmering champagne like Desire or a rich gold like Gilded is essential for a bright, eye-catching look.
 For cool undertones, an icy silver like Provoke or a deep plum like Seduce adds instant sophistication.
 And for a fun pop of color that works beautifully on all undertones, a rich green like Envy can make a stunning statement.
 These singles are perfect for those days you want maximum impact with minimal effort.

-Eyeshadow Application Tips for Medium Skin Tones
+Apply Your Eyeshadow Like a Pro: Tips for Medium Skin

 Once you’ve found your perfect shades, the next step is mastering the application.
 The right techniques can make your eyes pop and ensure your look is polished and put-together.
 Think of your eyelids as a canvas—how you apply the color is just as important as the color itself.
 From creating a seamless blend to choosing the right finish, these tips will help you get the most out of your eyeshadow collection and complement your beautiful medium skin tone.
 Let’s walk through the simple steps to achieve a flawless eye look every time.